privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

     textColor: "#264548"
     bgColor: "#ffffff"
     image:
+      image: /img/lift-off-lab-activity-1-.png
+      alt: Coding Space Campers Building a Self-Driving Car
+    mediaPosition: right
+    mdContent: In the afternoons, our hub of engineering and STEM excitement—the Lift Off Lab—buzzed with activity.
+Campers eagerly tackled STEM challenges, delving into the realms of robotics and engineering.
+They constructed alarm devices, designed autonomous vehicles, and prototyped Mars hovercrafts.
+  - type: textAndImageBlock
+    buttons:
+      bgColor: "#faf6ee"
+      fgColor: "#9de2dd"
+      textColor: "#264548"
+    textColor: "#264548"
+    bgColor: "#faf6ee"
+    image:
-      image: /img/img_0892.jpg
+      image: /img/tcs-academy.jpg
       alt: Accessibility name
     mediaPosition: right
     mdContent: >-
-      In the afternoons, our hub of engineering and STEM excitement—the Lift Off Lab—buzzed with activity.
-Campers eagerly tackled STEM challenges, delving into the realms of robotics and engineering.
-They constructed alarm devices, designed autonomous vehicles, and prototyped Mars hovercrafts.
       On top of these challenges, we added a dash of outdoor adventure, ensuring a well-rounded and exhilarating camp experience.

       But we didn't stop at the camp.
 Field trips to Google, Etsy, Hungryroot, and Samsung gave campers a taste of the real tech world.
 And for the high schoolers, we introduced The Coding Space Academy, a thrilling two-week program that concluded with a spectacular capstone project showcase.